broadinstitute/resource-validator/README.md

 Currently, `com.broadinstitute.dsp.zombieMonitor.DbReaderSpec` and `com.broadinstitute.dsp.resourceValidator.DbReaderSpec` are not run in CI, hence make sure you run them manually before merging any PRs.

-Once a PR is merged, there will be a PR created in [terra-helm](https://github.com/broadinstitute/terra-helm) (WIP).
+Once a PR is merged, there will be a PR created in [terra-helm](https://github.com/broadinstitute/terra-helm).
 Get this PR merged, and another automatic commit will bump leonardo's chart version.
 This will trigger another automatic commit in [terra-helmfile](https://github.com/broadinstitute/terra-helmfile), note this commit will only auto bump `dev` and `perf`, create another PR for bumping all other environments when you're ready (similar to [this](https://github.com/broadinstitute/terra-helmfile/pull/390)).
 Once all these PRs are merged,